 Knife in the Water (1962) by Roman Polanski

-Knife in the Water may be my least favourite film of the list, but it’s impossible to ignore the sensuality and sexual tension between the characters of this film that is entirely set on a boat – and most importantly, Roman Polanski’s first feature.
+Knife in the Water may be my least favorite film of the list, but it’s impossible to ignore the sensuality and sexual tension between the characters of this film that is entirely set on a boat – and most importantly, Roman Polanski’s first feature.
 The film follows the story of a couple who ends up giving a ride to a stranger.
 After they get to know each other, they all decide to go for a ride on a boat, where the two men start to clash with each other and try to prove who is better than the other.
 The film is very slow-paced but the way Polanski deals with homoeroticism and masculinity is something worth watching.

 Pauline at the Beach (1983) by Eric Rohmer

 Another incredible Eric Rohmer film, Pauline at the Beach is a simplistic and beautiful tale about a woman and a young girl who goes to the beach during summer time.
 There, they meet a friend the older woman hasn’t seen for years and start a relationship with his friend, which he doesn’t approve.
-Pauline, the younger girl, starts to go out with a boy at the same age as her, and when they realise, they’re all in the middle of a web of lies and games that will reflect the behaviour of each character’s personality and adults in general.
+Pauline, the younger girl, starts to go out with a boy at the same age as her, and when they realize, they’re all in the middle of a web of lies and games that will reflect the behavior of each character’s personality and adults in general.

 Purple Noon (1960) by René Clément

-Also already mentioned in the blog before, Purple Noon is one of my favourite films featuring Alain Delon.
+Also already mentioned in the blog before, Purple Noon is one of my favorite films featuring Alain Delon.
 As a matter of fact, how not to be hypnotized by the 23-year-old Delon and his attempt to steal a man’s personality with the most outstanding clothes and cinematography of the history of cinema?
-Purple Noon is the french (and first) version of Patricia Highsmith’s adaptation of The Talented Mr. Ripley for the big screen, that tells the story of a young man who is paid to travel to Europe to bring the son of the man back home.
+Purple Noon is the French (and first) version of Patricia Highsmith’s adaptation of The Talented Mr. Ripley for the big screen, that tells the story of a young man who is paid to travel to Europe to bring the son of the man back home.
 There, the character befriends the man and ends up stealing his identity.

 A Summer’s Tale (1996) by Eric Rohmer

-It’s impossible not to mention Eric Rohmer more than twice in a list like this since most of his films was set on the beach during summertime.
-Here, we follow the daily routine of Gaspard, a young french man who goes to the beach to relax and wait for one of his lovers to arrive.
+It’s impossible not to mention Eric Rohmer more than twice in a list like this since most of his films were set on the beach during summertime.
+Here, we follow the daily routine of Gaspard, a young French man who goes to the beach to relax and wait for one of his lovers to arrive.
 His lover takes longer than he expected and he starts a small relationship with a girl he meets at the beach, making him question about his life decisions and choices in an odyssey about loneliness and identity.

 La Piscine (1969) by Jacques Deray

 If I could make a rule of how every film should start, I would say that it should start just like La Piscine does: a shot of Alain Delon laying next to the pool wearing Ray Bans.
-Being the film that inspired Luca Guadagnino’s A Bigger Splash, La Piscine is an incredible film about bodies, sex and desire that gets epical proportions when we throw Alain Delon, Jane Birkin and Romy Scheinder into the mix.
+Being the film that inspired Luca Guadagnino’s A Bigger Splash, La Piscine is an incredible film about bodies, sex, and desire that gets epical proportions when we throw Alain Delon, Jane Birkin, and Romy Scheinder into the mix.
 The film follows the same story of a married couple who is disturbed by the presence of a visitor and his daughter.
 However, Jacques Deray’s version is more subtle and is more focus on Alain Delon’s relationship with Jane Birkin.
 If you haven’t watched this beauty yet, do it for yesterday!